dongquan11/CB-HS.SOPPP/README.md

 Corresponding contact: quan_dong.vu@nokia.com
 ### Introduction

-We study the sequential learning problems in the Colonel Blotto games and Hide-and-Seek games with limited feedback, that are modeled as Path Planning Problems with Side-Observations (SOPPP).
+We study the sequential learning problems in the Colonel Blotto and Hide-and-Seek games with limited feedback, that are modeled as Path Planning Problems with Side-Observations (SOPPP).
 We propose an algorithm, called EXP3-OE, that solves any SOPPP and provides two main improvements in comparison with the state-of-the-art:
 - (i) it runs polynomially in terms of the games' parameters,
 - (ii) it provides improved upper-bound guarantees of the expected regret.

 In this work, we conducted several experiments in support of these two main novel results.

 ### User's Guide: